-Prepared and published with the assistance from the United Nations Development Programme (UNDP) and UK aid from the UK Government.
+Prepared and published by the Institute for Development of Freedom of Information (IDFI) with the assistance from the United Nations Development Programme (UNDP) and UK aid from the UK Government.
 The views expressed are those of the authors and do not necessarily reflect those of UNDP and UK aid from the UK Government.